 Selecting Potential Vendors

 When deciding which vendors to send RFPs to, procurement teams must remember that more is not always better.
 In fact, casting a wide net is often counterproductive.

 A common mistake in the telecom procurement process is sending out as many RFPs as possible in the hopes that this will provide the best options and create an air of competition between vendors.

 A common mistake in the telecom procurement process is sending out as many RFPs as possible in the hopes that this will provide the best options and create an air of competition between vendors; which is completely wrong.
 You first need to define your organization’s procurement objectives and then reach out to potential vendors.

 But in reality, the more RFPs a business sends out, the more proposals it will receive in return, and the longer it will take to evaluate all of them.

 Why Businesses Shouldn’t Cast a Wide Net

 One issue with sending out many RFPs is that it costs a business time and money.
-Each vendor that decides to respond to the RFP will also have to spend significantly in order to write up its proposal.
+Each vendor that decides to respond to the RFP will also have to spend significantly in order to write RFP rejection letters.